 Your mental RFC will be determined by your ability to understand and remember, through social interactions, concentration, and your ability to adapt.
 The SSA considers your ability to understand, carry out, and remember instructions.
 The SSA will look at the level of instruction, whether complicated or simple, to determine the level of work you could perform.
 If you struggle with understanding, carrying out, and remembering simple instructions, you will most likely be found to be disabled.

-Your social interactions refer to your ability to interact not only with the general public, but also with your co-workers and supervisor.
+Your social interactions refer to your ability to interact not only with the general public but also with your co-workers and supervisor.
 If you have difficulties interacting with people, this could significantly impact the types of jobs you could perform.
-It may not restrict you from performing all types of work, but it would certainly limit the amount of jobs you could do.
+It may not restrict you from performing all types of work, but it would certainly limit the number of jobs you could do.